Project Overview

 Community voices will play a vital role in shaping a more resilient Lake Ontario shoreline.

-Throughout this four-year journey, Indigenous communities, municipalities, local residents, community groups, businesses and shoreline interested groups will be invited to share their insights, experiences, and ideas.
 From early planning to final recommendations, inclusive, transparent, and meaningful engagement will be woven into key milestones—ensuring the project reflects local priorities and lived realities.

 With several opportunities to participate along the way, communities will help guide solutions that protect what matters most: our homes, natural spaces, infrastructure, and collective future.